suljkanovic-adin/Project_AI_Adversarial_Attacks/README.md

 If you use this code, please cite the original paper:

 On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks

+## Share of Work

+Part I was conducted by Neil Fondop.

+Part II was conducted by Adin Suljkanovic.